yuqiao/KanbanView/README.md

 2. Install the library and command line tools: `pip3 install things3-api`
 3. Star, fork and contribute to the lastest code: `git clone https://github.com/AlexanderWillner/KanbanView.git`

+## Application

+The **KanbanView.app** version (see screenshot above) encapsulates the scripts into an easy to use standalone macOS bundle.
+Note: when you've downloaded the file, as the App is not digitally signed, you need to `right click` on the icon and then select `Open` to start KanbanView for the first time.

 ## Commands

 After downloading the command line tools or downloading the sources and executing `make install`, you've the tools `things-cli`, `things-api` and `things-kanban` in your path.
 Other available `make` commands are listed by executing `make`: